thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/random_maze/README.md

 This actor uses Motoko's random library to generate a cryptographically random maze of user-specified size.

-The function `generate` calls library function `Random.blob()` asynchronously to obtain 256 bits of raw entropy (256 random bits as 32 bytes) from the Internet Computer.
+The function `generate` calls library function `Random.blob()` asynchronously to obtain 256 bits of raw entropy (256 random bits as 32 bytes) from the BigFile.
 It makes these calls on demand as it is constructing a maze.
 The bits of these blobs are consumed to generate samples from a variety of discrete distributions using some of the other classes and functions of library Random.mo.

 This is a Motoko example that does not currently have a Rust variant.